Landour: Notable residents

 Landour also has an outsized presence on the cultural map of India, its most famous resident being the Anglo-Indian author Ruskin Bond.
-Another thespian Tom Alter, himself Landour-raised and a Woodstock School graduate, was a part-year resident, spending the remainder of his time in Bollywood.
+Bond lives in Ivy Cottage in Landour, which is right next to a Tibetan cafe called Doma's Inn.
+The cafe is a popular spot that is also sometimes visited by Bond himself.
+Another thespian, Tom Alter, himself Landour-raised and a Woodstock School graduate, was a part-year resident, spending the remainder of his time in Bollywood.
 His cousin Stephen Alter, also a Woodstock alum and an "Indo-nostalgic" author, is often in town for long stretches.
-Stephen's father Rev. Bob Alter had been principal of Woodstock in the 1970s and 1980s.
+Stephen's father Bob Alter, a reverend, had been principal of Woodstock in the 1970s and 1980s.
 The media moguls Prannoy Roy and Radhika Roy, founders of NDTV, also maintain a second home in Landour.
 The Hindi film director Vishal Bhardwaj has a house in Landour and is the next door neighbour to Ruskin Bond.
-Another famous resident of this quaint town is the Indian actor Victor Banerjee.
+Another famous resident of the town is the Indian actor Victor Banerjee.

-Landour was home in the 1850s and 1860s to the multi-talented John Lang, seen as the "first Australian novelist".
+Landour was home in the 1850s and 1860s to Australian novelist and lawyer John Lang, seen as the "first Australian novelist".
 Lang's 1864 grave was rediscovered by Ruskin Bond in Camel's Back Cemetery in Mussoorie and was restored by the Australian High Commission in Delhi (which also has a bolthole nearby).

-Other bohemians who call Mussoorie (but not Landour) home are the writer Bill Aitken and the husband-wife travel-writing team of Hugh and Colleen Gantzer.
-And then there is Allan Sealy of Trotter-Nama fame, down in the valley in Dehradun.
-And finally, Landour was the unlikely birthplace in 1918 of John Birch, in whose name the controversial arch-conservative John Birch Society would be founded in America, after his murder in China at the hand of Communists.
-Landour has, in large part, survived "untouched" thanks to the military presence and also due to its small size.
+Other bohemians who call Mussoorie (but not Landour) home are the writer Bill Aitken, the husband-wife travel-writing team of Hugh and Colleen Gantzer, and Allan Sealy (writer of The Trotter-Nama), down in the valley in Dehradun.
+Finally, Landour was the birthplace in 1918 of John Birch, in whose name the controversial arch-conservative John Birch Society would be founded in America, after his murder in China at the hand of Communists.
+Landour has, in large part, survived untouched due to the military presence and to its small size.

 Administration

 Civic administration

 Since Landour is a cantonment town, it is administered by the cantonment board which is under the control of the Ministry of Defence.
 The Station Commander of the Cantonment is the ex-officio president of the board, and an officer of the IDES or Defence Estates Organisation is the chief executive officer who is also the member-secretary of the board.
 The President of Landour Cantonment Board is Brig.
 SN Singh while the CEO is Smt Ankita Singh, IDES.
-Councillors, or representatives of citizens, are elected from 6 wards in Landour.
+Councillors, or representatives of citizens, are elected from six wards in Landour.